alegri90/amestofortytwo-blog/README.md

 docker run --rm -p 80:80 amestofortytwo/blog
 ```

-Once built and started, go to localhost in your browser.
+Once built and started, go to `localhost` in your browser and you should see the blog-site from your local build.